Silver Criteria

 Push a Shopping Cart

-On their hind legs, dog is to push a shopping cart for at least 5 seconds.
+On their hind legs, dog is to push a shopping cart or a similar wheeled item for at least 5 seconds.
 Handler can steady the front of the cart to make sure it stays in a straight line, but must not be pulling the cart.
+Please ask permission if using an item that isn't your own.
+Other things you could use instead of a shopping cart could be a manual wheelchair, a walker or a child's toy on wheels.

 Recall Into Down from a 25ft Distance

 Handler places dog in a stay and steps away from dog until the distance is complete.
-Dog to hold the stay for 15 seconds, recall and drop into a down at least 5ft from handler.
+Dog to hold the stay for 15 seconds, recall and drop into a down at least 5ft (or slightly further) from handler.

 Retrieve a Dropped Item Without a Cue